 Beyond aesthetics, benefit from reinforced abdominal muscles, granting you improved posture and a stronger foundation.

 Consultation with Dr. Steinbrech for Your Tummy Tuck

-Dr. Steinbrech is committed to your full understanding of the possibilities associated with abdominoplasty.
+Dr. Steinbrech is committed to your full understanding of the Learn more about Abdominoplasty: The Three Types of Tummy Tuck Procedures and possibilities associated with abdominoplasty.
 It is important to Dr. Steinbrech that you understand your aesthetic and physical goals and are able to align those with potential procedure outcomes.
 “Tummy Tuck Before and After Images” are reviewed to enhance your vision of your potential surgical outcomes.
-By listening to patients rather than performing a one-size-fits-all procedure on every patient, Dr. Steinbrech provides patients with customized treatment tailored to your aesthetic vision.
+By listening to patients rather than performing a “one size fits all” procedure on every patient, Dr. Steinbrech provides patients with customized treatment tailored to their aesthetic vision.